niwya/niwya/README.md

 - [x] Cheezam - a cheese classifier
 - [x] Autonomous Waiter - a knowledge base and minimal planning module for a robot working in a restaurant

-### :thought_balloon: Some future projetcs ideas...
+### :thought_balloon: Some projects ideas for the future...
-- Chicago CTA Bus Tracker
+- Chicago CTA Bus Tracker (to know buses alternate routes when there is roadwork planned on their usual path)
-- Google Smartphone Decimeter Challenge
+- Google Smartphone Decimeter Challenge + meddling a bit more with GnssLogger
 - VALORANT Bot using Computer Vision techniques

 <!--